harvard-huit/py-pds/README.md

 pip install --index-url https://artifactory.huit.harvard.edu/artifactory/api/pypi/ats-python/simple pds
 ```

-If you have the dependency in a requirements file, the index-url needs to be set up in the config.
-It mirrors public pypi, so you can just:
+If you have the dependency in a requirements file, the `extra-index-url`` needs to be set up in the config.
+Note that you should set `extra-index-url` and NOT `index-url` as that will overwrite your index (probably pypi.org).
 ```
 pip config set global.extra-index-url https://artifactory.huit.harvard.edu/artifactory/api/pypi/ats-python/simple
 pip install -r requirements.txt